Wind Energy off Morro Bay Faces Fisher Lawsuit and Marine Sanctuary Issues

 Attempts to contact NOAA and the Bureau of Ocean Energy Management for comment were unsuccessful.

-Discussions are still underway, but sources say the lawsuit hasn’t slowed the process down.
+As for the lawsuit, the discussions over the sanctuary boundaries haven’t slowed the process.
 A hearing is set to be held in San Luis Obispo Superior Court on April 24.

 Premier Events

-Note: This story originally appeared on Monday, April 22, 2024, and was updated with new information on April 25, 2024.